victory-sokolov/dotfiles/README.md

-# My configuration files for Linux
+# My configuration files for Linux / Windows

-This is my personalised Linux dotfiles
+This is my personalised Linux / Windows dotfiles